Mike Mariola, Michael Hawks & Dan Flowers- Taste of the Pro Football Hall of Fame 8.31.17

-The Rail participated in The Taste of the Pro Football Hall of Fame event with Akron-Canton’s food bank for the 4th year in row and they came out as winners.
-The Rail will be taking their talents to the Taste of the NFL at the Super Bowl.
-Owner of the Rail, Mike Mariola along with Michael Hawks, Executive Chef and President and CEO of the Akron-Canton Regional Food Bank Dan Flowers joined Hollie in the kitchen to showcase the delicious meal.
+The Rail participated in The Taste of the Pro Football Hall of Fame event with Akron-Canton’s food bank for the 4th year in a row and WON!
+As winners of the People’s Choice Award, The Rail team will be participating in the Taste of the NFL at the Super Bowl!
+Owner of The Rail, Mike Mariola along with Michael Hawks, Exectuive Chef, and President & CEO of the Akron-Canton Regional Food Bank, Dan Flowers join Hollie in the kitchen for more!

 The Rail